 2. It is cleaner for multi-device DeFi users

-- connect wallet on desktop
+- connect a wallet on the desktop site

-- generate a QR code from desktop
+- generate a QR code from the desktop session

 - scan it on mobile